TechAyurveda/AyurPhenoCluster/README.md

 **Table S2:** HPO diseases with V,P, K , nV, nP, nK feature counts (May version, dated 2022-10-05)

 **Table S3(a-c):** Mapping of Nanatmaj vikaras to HPO equivalent term id's and term names.
-The HPO Id's with prefix NV, NP and NK is added to the HPO terms included in version used in manuscript( May version, dated 2022-10-05)
+The HPO Id's with prefix nV, nP and nK is added to the HPO terms included in version used in manuscript( May version, dated 2022-10-05)

 **Table S4:** Diseases in EM clusters with associated genes